Your bag is empty

 If you are considering cannabis for PTSD, you may have concerns about whether cannabis will make you “spaced out” or “drugged” as many pharmaceutical drugs can do.

 Depending on the strain and how your body interacts with it, cannabis can be a stimulant or a depressant.
-To date, there are dozens of strains and types you may encounter as you search for cannabis and CBD products that are legally accessible in Utah and available at any Utah dispensary.
+To date, there are dozens of strains and types you may encounter as you search for cannabis and CBD products that are legally accessible in Utah and available at any dispensary in Utah.

 Some strains of cannabis are more stimulative and can help with upliftment and energy, while other strains are designed to calm and relax.
 Using cannabis products that contain mainly CBD will not have an immediate impact on your nervous system like high-THC cannabis can, although they typically have a soothing and calming effect on it and on your whole body over time.